Ayushtwentysix/Contact-form/README.md

 This quickstart demonstrates the functioning of **Firebase SDK for Cloud Functions** with an HTTPS trigger *for sending the emails*.

 # Introduction
-We'll use the function that send emails using **[Nodemailer](https://www.npmjs.com/package/nodemailer)** dependency.
+We'll use the function that send emails using **[Nodemailer](https://www.npmjs.com/package/nodemailer)** dependency (a node based Email client with comprehensive EMail server setup).
 There are four input boxes:
 - Sender email address **(required)**
 - Receiver mail address **(required)**
 - Subject
 - Message

-After we click on submit, the both the mail address are validated first.
+After we click on submit, then both the mail address are validate first.
 If any one of them is not a valid email address, then an error is generated (shown below in image).

 ![error](https://res.cloudinary.com/dzdj5vlz4/image/upload/v1554367826/error_contact.png)